 Billy removed the prosthetic.
 He almost felt a tinge of grief knowing that he would never need it again, as if he were abandoning a friend.
 He laid on the bed and the anesthetist went to work plugging an IV into his left arm.
 While he was wheeled toward the operating room he began to feel the effects.
 He felt like he was fading away like a drop of blood melting in water.
 He drifted further and further until he was no longer part of the physical world.

 He was eighteen again and driving his old Mustang.
 Cindy was in the passenger seat.
 They were driving home from a basketball game two towns over.

 “You know,” she said and slid her hand between his legs, “we could have a little fun before we get back to town.”

 “What are you thinking?
 The ridge?”
 She started kissing his neck and he returned the favor.
 They continued in the dark for a mile.
 They hit the rumble strips after Cindy unbuckled to get closer.
 He looked up in time to see the semi-truck parked on the shoulder.
 On impulse, he shoved her back in her seat.
 Then everything went black.

 Billy came to.
 His head was a stone too heavy to lift from the pillow.

 “Groggy,” he said drunkenly.

 “The anesthetic should wear off in a few minutes.
 You have a long journey ahead, but we will be with you the entire time.
 Get some rest.”
 The doctor left.
 A nurse checked a monitor and made notes before doing the same.
 He was left alone.

-After some time the drugs wore off.
+The drugs wore off after some time.
 The phantom pain was gone.
 In its place was something different.
 A noise, like speakers emitting silence.
 He thought he was imagining it, but when he focused, he heard the distinct sound of a woman screaming.